Update: 16 November, 2021

 You don't get and keep these kinds of gigs if you don't know what you're doing!

 Thank you for your time and attention in visiting our site.

-All content on this site is Copyright © 1999--2012, Fletcher Music Services, Geoff Arnold and Fretboard.com except where noted above and throughout the text and video materials contained within this site.
-Copying, reprinting or any other form of use of content presented on this site without the express written permission of the content owner(s) is strictly forbidden.
+All content on this site is Copyright © 1999--2021, Fletcher Music Services, Geoff Arnold and Fretboard.com, except where noted above and throughout the text and video materials contained within this site.
+Copying, reprinting, reposting, or any other form of use of content presented on this site, without the express written permission of the content owner(s), is strictly forbidden.